egstad/kala/README.md

 nvm use

 # step 2: install depenencies (
-# i use npm. but use whatever package manager makes sense.
+# i use npm. but use whatever package manager you prefer, babe.
 npm install
 ```